Eunice S. Ferreira

 Professor Claire Conceison, MIT Music and Theater Arts

 Eunice S. Ferreira is a director, actor and playwright who combines scholarship with artistic vision and practice.
-Her artistic and scholarly works are interdisciplinary, international, and intercultural in scope.
+She is Associate Professor of Theater at Skidmore College, where she is a recent recipient of a Mellon Periclean grant to support creative collaborations on civic engagement with local organizations.
+Her research, teaching, and directing are interdisciplinary, international, and intercultural in scope, with a focus on race, representation, and artists of the global majority.
+Areas of expertise include multilingual performance, theater history, translation studies, mixed race performance, theater for social justice and change, musical theater, new play development, and theater of Cabo Verde, her ancestral home.
 Her goal is to train students to be innovative theater makers who will reflect a greater breadth of the human experience on our stages.
-Most recently, she directed the multilingual premiere of The Orphan Sea by Caridad Svich with a cast and creative team representing ten different languages.
+She has produced, directed, and choreographed a variety of plays and musicals, including the premiere of The Orphan Sea by Caridad Svich, with a cast and creative team representing ten different languages.
 She has produced, directed and choreographed a variety of plays ranging from Greek classics to musical comedy.
 Representative titles include Shakespeare’s A Midsummer Night’s Dream, Thornton Wilder’s The Skin of Our Teeth, Molière’s Tartuffe, and musicals Once on This Island, The Wizard of Oz (incorporating Beijing opera techniques), Quilters, Guys and Dolls, and Jason Robert Brown’s Songs for a New World, for which she and the cast did a master class and rehearsal with the composer.
 Her original plays include Elvis, a Harley and a Nun and Poetry in Motion.
 In addition, she has directed and devised plays with under-resourced youth in Boston and Cambridge, Massachusetts.
 With support from the Periclean Faculty Leadership Program for civic engagement in the classroom, she has taught Theater for Social Justice and Change and brought the conversation into the community through partnerships with local groups MLK Saratoga and Black Dimensions in Art (BDA) in Saratoga Springs, New York.

 Ferreira, Eunice S. and Lisa L. Biggs, eds.
 Applied Theatre: Applied Theatre and Racial Justice: Radical Imaginings for Just Communities.
 (Under contract with Routledge.)